aws-neuron/aws-neuron-sdk/general/nki/getting_started.rst

 Implementing your first NKI kernel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In current NKI release, all input and output tensors must be passed into the kernel as device memory (HBM) tensors
+In current NKI release, all input tensors must be passed into the kernel as device memory (HBM) tensors
 on a NeuronDevice.
-The body of the kernel typically consists of
+Similarly, output tensors returned from the kernel must also reside in device memory.
-three main phases:
+The body of the kernel typically consists of three main phases:

 1. Load the inputs from device memory to on-chip memory (SBUF).
 2. Perform the desired computation.